|Date of birth||1828|

 At the initiative of the Russian consul Gilferding, Staka wrote Ljetopis Bosne 1825-1856 (Bosnian Chronicle 1825-1856) and that remains her only known work.
-The original was lost, but thanks to Gilferding, who included Ljetopis in his book Travels through Herzegovina, Bosnia and the Old Serbia, published in St. Petersburg in 1859, Staka’s work saw the light of day in Russia, translated in Russian.
-In 1976, Vojislav Maksimović translates Gilferding's book into Serbian.
+The original was lost, but thanks to Gilferding, who included Ljetopis in his book Travels through Herzegovina, Bosnia and the Old Serbia, published in St. Petersburg in 1859, Staka’s work saw the light of day in Russia, when it was translated.
+In 1976, Vojislav Maksimović translated Gilferding's book into Serbian.

 |Financial aspects of her career||Stipend/allowance/pension|

 Works by this author

 Reception after death

 Authors read by this author